isaranchuk/microservices-playground/README.md

 # Development
 Use `docker-compose` to set up development environment:
-`$ ./build-image.sh`
+1. `$ ./build-image.sh`
-`$ docker-compose up`
+2. `$ docker-compose up`

 # What should be improved?
 1. Get Phones API should have paging and not return all phones at once.
-2. Get Phones API should have filter to return only phone we're interested in.
+2. Get Phones API should have filter to return only phones we're interested in.
 3. Get Phones API is a good candidate for caching.
-4. If Create Order process will become more complex and will rely on not reliable third party then it would make send to introduce Queue.
+4. If Create Order process will become more complex, time consuming or will rely on not reliable third party then it would make sense to introduce Queue.